-- The use of appointed external experts for the evaluation of project proposals and, where appropriate, for the reviewing of running projects. - The set up of groups of external experts to advise on or support the design and implementation of Community research policy. - RSFF: There will be a follow-up of RSFF activities although no financial commitment is foreseen in 2008.
+- The use of appointed external experts for the evaluation of project proposals and, where appropriate, for the reviewing of running projects. - The set up of groups of external experts to advise on or support the design and implementation of Community research policy. - RSFF: In addition to direct financial support to participants in RTD actions, the Community will improve their access to private sector finance by contributing financially to the 'Risk-Sharing Finance Facility' (RSFF) established by the European Investment Bank (EIB).